 Note, however, that no matter how adorable you look riding a Vespa by yourself, these tours are chauffeured, and visitors ride as passengers.
 There is also a weight limit of 220 pounds, so these tours are recommended for those able to somehow resist the sumptuous offerings of local bistros.

 Be in the open air, which you’ll rarely experience in a car.

 Relax while being chauffeured around town.

 Exert only the muscles that let you sit and hold on tight.

 You are stuck to roads that allow Vespas – less opportunity for exploration.

 By Bus and Boat

 In a city like Rome, there’s no reason to settle for doing things one way.
 For those who love to relax while sightseeing, Weekend in Italy offers a Bus ‘n Boat tour.
-With the purchase of one ticket, visitors enjoy a one-hour cruise on the river Tiber and a two-hour ride on a double-decked bus, where eight-language commentary is provided through headset.
+With the purchase of one ticket, visitors enjoy a one-hour cruise on the river Tiber and a two-hour ride on a double-decker bus, where eight-language commentary is provided through the headset.
 The cruise navigates between Tiberina Island and Risorgimento Bridge.

 More bus and boat tours:

 Experience two faces of the city: the river and the streets